Ric Grenell to Newsmax TV: Dems 'Hoodwinked' by China

-The China consulate in San Francisco should be the target of investigations and scrutiny, because of concerning ties to Democrats in that city, according to former acting Director of National Intelligence Ric Grenell on Newsmax TV.
+The Chinese consulate in San Francisco should be the target of investigations and scrutiny because of concerning ties to Democrats in that city, according to former acting Director of National Intelligence Ric Grenell on Newsmax TV.

 “Democrats in California, in San Francisco in particular, have been hoodwinked by Chinese spies and those in the consulate who are trying to leverage the relationship,” Grenell told Tuesday’s “Spicer & Co.”
 “So, we’ve got to get to the bottom of this.”